DavidHombe96/mini-framework-php/README.md

 # Mini-Framework-PHP
-Building Mini Framework with PHP for Beginners ,intermediate Developers
+Building Mini Framework with PHP for Beginners and intermediate Developers